gearglow/ReptiliaWithATwist/The List.md

 "These crystals are gargantuan!"
 Hermione exclaimed when she recovered.
 "Even the small ones are the size of a house!
 And those columns must be nearly a kilometer high!"

-The others ambled over to stare through the doorway and stared in awe.
+The others ambled over to peek through the doorway, and stared in awe.

 "Bloody hell!"
 Ron said.